whisthq/whist/main-webserver/README.md

 **Pytest**

-We have pytest tests in the `/tests` folder.
-To run tests, just run `pytest -o log_cli=true -s` in a terminal.
-To run tests in parallel, run `pytest -o log_cli=true -s -n <num>`, with `<num>` as the # of workers in parallel.
+We have pytest tests in the `tests` subdirectory.
+To run tests, just run `pytest` in a terminal.
+Refer to the [pytest documentation](https://docs.pytest.org/en/stable/contents.html) to learn how to use pytest.

+The docker-compose stack does **not** need to be running in order to run tests.
+However, the tests do need access to Redis.
+By default, the tests attempt to connect to `redis://localhost:6379/0`.
+If your Redis service is running elsewhere, expose the correct connection URI to the tests via the environment variable `REDIS_URL`.

-If tests are failing when you run the command above locally, make sure that the docker-compose stack is running.
-Start it if it's not.
-If the docker-compose stack has crashed, there's a good chance you haven't set the correct environment variables, especially if your terminal displays `AttributeError: 'NoneType' object has no attribute 'upper'`.
+If you are observing mysterious test failures, make sure that you have set the correct environment variables.
+If your terminal displays `AttributeError: 'NoneType' object has no attribute 'upper'`.
 Be sure that environment variables such as `DASHBOARD_USERNAME`, `DASHBOARD_PASSWORD`, and `USE_PRODUCTION_KEYS` are set to the correct values.
 The username and password should match the values stored in the relevant configuration database.
-You can define the environment variables in a `.env` file inside of the repository root, or the `docker` or `tests` subdirectories, or you can set them directly in your shell.
+You can define environment variables in a `.env` file in the `docker` subdirectory or you can set them directly in your shell.

 To get an idea of what environment variables you might be missing, try running `git grep 'os\.getenv'` in the repository root.